Fifth Third Bank mortgage review

 Pros and cons of Fifth Third Bank

 - Wide range of products.
-From standard loan options to specialty government-backed programs, Fifth Third Bank has an impressive repertoire of lending options.
+From standard loan options to specialty government-backed programs, Fifth Third Bank has a solid range of home loan options for a variety of situations.

 - Lenient lending.
 Fifth Third Bank’s Home Possible and HomeReady loans are designed for lower-income borrowers and offer low down-payment options with reduced insurance premiums.

 - Limited availability.
-Fifth Third Bank mortgages are only available in Ohio, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, North Carolina, Tennessee and West Virginia.
+Fifth Third Bank mortgages are only available in a handful of states.

 - No online application.
 You’ll need to call or meet with a loan specialist in person to start the application process.